mmomtchev/pymport/README.md

 This will install the pre-built `pymport` binaries and a self-contained Python 3.10 environment.

-You should use `pympip3`, which should be a link to `node_modules/pymport/Python/bin/pip3` to install packages into this environment.
+You should use `pympip3` to install packages into this environment. `pympip3` is simply a redirection to `node_modules/pymport/lib/binding/<platform>/python -m pip`.

 This is supported only on Windows x64, Linux x64 and macOS x64.